rcpch/digital-growth-charts-server/docs/products/react-component.md

 * Zoom with zoom reset (optional prop)
 * Event logging - events associated with measurements
 * Bone ages
-* Midparental heights with midparental centile lines (at +2 and -2 SDS)
+* Mid-parental heights with mid-parental centile lines (at +2 and -2 SDS)

 ### Version 6 new features